MitchellTesla/timechain/README.md

       incurred by, or claims asserted against, such Contributor by reason of your accepting any such warranty or additional liability.

-   END OF TERMS AND CONDITIONS
+   END OF TERMS AND CONDITIONS - satoshi lives⚡

    APPENDIX: How to apply the Apache License to your work.